12/12/12 (film): Reception

 Dread Central called it an "Omen-esque horror flick titled after the date on which its hellspawn will be born".
 Filming the project created controversy in Thailand, in which set photos showing Sara Malakul Lane in costume looking as if pregnant were mistakenly thought to be real, for there are cultural taboos there about unwed motherhood.

+Music

+12/12/12 features a musical score composed by Graham Denman.